krishnaeleti/IS601-Team-Project-1/README.md

 # IS601-Team-Project-1
-Collaborators: Jiaxing Zhang and Krishna Eleti
+## Jiaxing Zhang and Krishna Eleti

 ## Table of Contents